vkammerer/teleporter/README.md

   height: 300px;
 }
 ```
-... and then transformed to be given the size and position of the steps in your teleportation.
+and then modified via 'transform' to be given the size and position of the steps in your teleportation.

-The 'dimensionsClass' attribute allows you to overwrite that behaviour, by specifying the class that will be used to compute the size of the rasterized image.
-Note that the transformation is applied immediately, even if you do not teleport the element.
+The 'sizeClass' attribute allows you to overwrite that behaviour, by applying the class to compute the size of the rasterized image.Note that the transformation is applied immediately, even if you do not teleport the element.

+The sizeClass property can be changed after initialization with the method 'setSizeClass' (see under).

+**'animation'**
+The 'animation' attribute will be used by default for all upcoming teleportations, and will ultimately be passed to [Element.animate](http://w3c.github.io/web-animations/).

 ### Methods
 **'teleport'**